 Special Olympics Upper North Shore

-Special Olympics Upper North Shore makes a positive impact the quality of life for over 600 children and adults with an intellectual disability every year.
+Special Olympics Upper North Shore makes a positive impact on the quality of life of over 600 children and adults with an intellectual disability every year.

 Our schools program helps over 350 children and their parents to take that first step of participation through a professionally delivered gross motor skills program.